GitbookIO/slate-edit-list/README.md

 `plugin.transforms.unwrapList(transform: Transform, ordered: Boolean?) => Transform`

-Unwrap the current block from the current list.
+Unwrap all items at range from their list.

 #### `transforms.splitListItem`